Chevrolet Chevelle: New body 1966–1967

-1966 saw a complete restyle of the Chevelle on the previous frame that included smooth contours, a broad new grille, and bumper treatment as well as curved side windows.
-Bulging rear fender lines and a "flying buttress" roofline (tunneled into the "C" pillar) were highlights of the 1966 hardtops, shared with other GM "A" body models.
+1966 saw a complete restyle of the Chevelle on the previous frame that included smooth contours, a broad new grille, bumper treatment, and curved side windows.
+Bulging rear fender lines, and a "flying buttress" roofline (tunneled into the "C" pillar) were highlights of the 1966 hardtops, shared with other GM "A" body models.
 The new body reflected the "Coke bottle" body shape that became the fad for American cars in the mid-1960s.
-A 4-door hardtop-styled Sport Sedan joined the Malibu series.
-It was an attractive car and was offered through 1972, but never achieved the high-production figures as the pillared sedan.
+A four-door hardtop-styled Sport Sedan joined the Malibu series.
+It was available through 1972, but it never achieved production as the pillared sedan.
 Chevelles continued in 300, 300 Deluxe, and Malibu trims.
-Available engines were a 327-cubic-inch V8 instead of either of the sixes, or the mid-level option, a 220-horsepower 283-cubic-inch V8.
-Options included a tachometer, mag-style wheel covers, and sintered-metallic brakes, four-way power seats, a tissue dispenser, and cruise control.
+Optional engines included a 220-horsepower 283-cubic-inch V8 and a 327-cubic-inch V8.
+Options included a tachometer, mag-style wheel covers, sintered-metallic brakes, four-way power seats, a tissue dispenser, and cruise control.

 The 1967 models received a facelift.
 Large wraparound taillamps went into a new rear end with standard backup lights.
 "What you'll see inside," claimed the sales brochure for the 1967 Chevelle, "will probably bring on a severe compulsion to go driving."
 Front disc brakes were available on all models, and a new dual master cylinder brake system incorporated a warning light.
-Chevrolet also added 14-inch wheels and a three-speed automatic transmission to their line of transmissions.
+Chevrolet also added 14-inch wheels, and a three-speed automatic transmission to their line of transmissions.
 New safety equipment became standard, including a collapsible steering column.
-The SS396 continued as its own series with both sport coupe and convertible body styles.
-The 375-horsepower 396-cubic-inch V8 was dropped from the options list until late in the model year and returned with 612 being sold.
+The SS396 continued as a separate model in hardtop and convertible body styles.
+The 375-horsepower 396-cubic-inch V8 was unavailable until late in the model year, and returned with 612 being sold.
 Seven transmissions were available: two manual three-speeds, two manual four-speeds, an overdrive three-speed, and two automatics.
-The manual-shift feature of the Turbo Hydra-Matic transmission was featured.
-Options included Superlift air shock absorbers, Strato-ease headrests, and special instrumentation.
+The Turbo Hydra-Matic transmission included a manual-shift selection.
+Options included Superlift air shock absorbers, Strato-ease headrests, and full instrumentation.